securedimensions/FROST-Server-PLUS/README.md

 This implementation supports the conformance classes `Core`, `Authentication` and `Business Logic`  as defined in the STAplus Candidate Standard.
 The `API` conformance class is already supported by the FROST-Server implementation.

 ### Business Logic
 This implementation enforces the concept of ownership as explained in detail below.
+Please see [Business Logic](/BUSINESS-LOGIC.md) for more details.

 ## Deployment
 The deployment of the STAplus plugin requires a working deployment of the FROST-Server.
 You can follow the [FROST-Server documentation](https://fraunhoferiosb.github.io/FROST-Server/) to run your instance.